 Higher Education on the Margins.

 Jesuit Worldwide Learning (JWL) provides higher education for people at the margins of society.
-Since 2010 JWL has been reaching out to people in Africa, the Middle East, Asia and New York City.
-In 2019 JWL will partner with the SHC Italy Center to establish, for the first time, a learning center located in Europe.
+Since 2010, JWL has enrolled students worldwide at training centers in Africa, the Middle East, Asia and the Caribbean.
+In 2019, JWL will partner with the SHC Italy Center to establish, for the first time, a learning center located in Europe.
 This innovative collaboration will bring together a community of learners to include American university students, migrants and the marginalized living in the Emilia Romagna region of Italy.

 American participants are to enroll in a minimum of four courses per semester as a part of their study abroad experience.

-JWL students may enroll in a maximum of two courses per semester, over a two/three year period, leading to a Diploma in Innovation and Social Change.
+JWL students may enroll in a maximum of three courses per semester, over a two/three year period, leading to a Diploma in Innovation and Social Change.

-A two- to three-year diploma in Liberal Arts with a concentration in Innovation and Social Change for 15 migrants through a hybrid of online and on-site courses.
+A two- to three-year diploma in Liberal Arts with a Concentration in Innovation and Social Change for 15 students from the margins through a hybrid of online and on-site courses.

-A summer institute, mid May through mid June, in which migrants and students from the Association of Jesuit Colleges and Universities (AJCU) participate in academic and experiential based programs concentrating on Innovation and Social Change.
+A summer institute, mid May through mid June, in which students from the margins and students from the Association of Jesuit Colleges and Universities (AJCU) participate in academic and experiential based programs concentrating on Innovation and Social Change.

 Interested to know more about the program?
 Contact us Below: